-Why Supply Chain Finance is a Win-Win for Buyers and Suppliers – Especially During Economic Uncertainty
+Benefits of Supply Chain Finance for Buyers and Suppliers

 We often talk about how buyers use supply chain finance to unlock billions in working capital.
 But what about suppliers?
-How do they feel about supply chain finance?
-And how can supply chain finance help them traverse economic uncertainty?
+How do they feel about supply chain finance and how can it help them traverse economic uncertainty?

 Our experience indicates that most suppliers achieve financial benefits that are just as positive (and powerful) as the benefits experienced by buyer organizations.
 Suppliers of all sizes benefit from early payment, having better visibility into payment processing, and access to working capital that can help them navigate economic stress and/or invest in growing their business.